 Lumphini Park information

-There are paddleboats for lovers, playgrounds for the kids, open-air concerts on Sunday afternoon, and one of the best times to visit the park is before 7am when the air is fresh (well, relatively so for Bangkok) and legions of Thai-Chinese are practising taijiquan (t'ai chi).
+There are paddleboats for lovers, playgrounds for the kids and enormous monitor lizards for the whole family.
+One of the best times to visit the park is before 7am, when the air is fresh (well, relatively so for Bangkok) and legions of Thai-Chinese are practising t'ai chi.
 The park reawakens with the evening's cooler temperatures – aerobics classes collectively sweat to a techno soundtrack.
 Late at night the borders of the park are frequented by streetwalking prostitutes, both male and female.